 If you eat eggs, your garden is in luck!
 Eggshells contain a good dose of calcium but also provide magnesium, sulfur and potassium to the plants.
 These nutrients help build healthy bone structure in plants leading to stronger plants and healthier fruit.
 Among the many ways to use eggshells in the garden, they are especially beneficial for roses, tomatoes, peppers and the likes.
 Apart from plants, eggshells also help in the germination of seedlings.I added eggshell powder to my seed-started mix and saw great results.
 Now that we’ve studied enough chemistry & biology let’s shift focus to gardening and explore more about

-HOW TO USE EGGSHELLS IN THE GARDEN
+HOW TO USE EGGSHELLS IN THE GARDEN FOR TOMATOES, ROSES ETC.

 Yes, that’s the most common practice (easy as well).
 Just toss the eggshells into your compost pile for an extra boost of nutrients.
 You can also toss them into your ECOBIN COMPOSTER if you need faster nutrients.